muggy8/improbable/from-me-to-me/RQh4AQQW.md

 Without Melody, it was as if there was no longer a need to fight for survival and the party's identity and reason to exist had somehow also died with her.

-Some welcomed this change yet others feared and hated it but it didn't take long for an aggreement to be reached.
+Some welcomed this change yet others feared and hated it, but it didn't take long for an agreement to be reached.

-Phanna had to be dealt with, after that, the rest of the party can worry about the meaning behind their own existance later.
+Phanna had to be dealt with, after that, the rest of the party can worry about the meaning behind their own existence later.

 But what could they do and why did Phanna have to alter everyone's memories?